hanswillem/blender_batch_render_windows/README.md

 ### Use a single machine to make, edit and render the queue

 The Add-on is pretty straightforward.
-You can add a loaded .blend file to the queue, clear the queue, edit the queue in Atom and open the folder where the *.bat* and *.py* files are stored.
-If you double click on *batch_render.bat* Blender starts rendering all the files in the queue (in the background, i.e. the Blender UI is not opened).
+You can add .blend files to the queue, clear the queue, edit the queue in Atom and open the folder where the *.bat* and *.py* files are stored.
+If you double click on *batch_render.bat* Blender starts rendering all the files in the queue as a background job.

 ### Use multiple machines to render the queue together